John B. Buck, President

 Co Chair, Programming & Events /Collections & Exhibits / Research & Mapping/

-Caroline Katmann is the Sourland Conservancy’s full-time Executive Director.
+Caroline Katmann is a former Sourland Conservancy Executive Director.
 Caroline was a New Jersey public school teacher, staff developer, and district-level administrator for 31 years before retiring from public education in 2005.
 In 2009, Caroline became a trustee on the board of the Sourland Conservancy (SC), and in January of 2013, she was hired as the organization’s first full-time Executive Director.

 Chair, Community Outreach / Fundraising